 - Lack of coordination with Highlands School District: The communities currently are not working jointly with the School District on this issue. - Toxic materials exposure: Adding to the difficulty or expense of removing dilapidated buildings are current or emerging regulations governing exposure to toxic substances, such as lead paint or asbestos, which can often be found in old buildings. - High costs: Addressing the problem of property deterioration will require significant funding.
 Particularly vexing is a lack of funding for demolishing abandoned commercial property. - Lack of strategies to assist homeowners: Some properties decline as owners lose physical or financial capacity to maintain their homes.
 Some first-time home owners may not know how to maintain property.
-Few programs are available to assist. - Lack of awareness of programs: Some homeowners are not aware of programs such as the Allegheny County side lot acquisition opportunity or others. - Public perception: Externally, a sense that the three communities "have a blight problem" may have detrimental effects on other efforts.
+Few programs are available to assist. - Lack of awareness of programs: Some homeowners are not aware of programs such as the Allegheny County Vacant Property Recovery Program, which assists with demolition and rehabilitation of blighted structures as well as side lot acquisition opportunities. - Public perception: Externally, a sense that the three communities "have a blight problem" may have detrimental effects on other efforts.
 Within the communities, an actual or perceived lack of progress frustrates neighbors and other citizens.
 We recognize that citizens may not be fully informed about the legal requirements involved in blight remediation, or the procedural and regulatory complexity of acquiring property, securing funding for demolition, and completing the work.
 More efforts at community education might be needed.